athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Bestiaries/Monster Core/Fungus Leshy.md

 abilities_mid:
   - name: ""
   - name: "Verdant Burst"
-    desc: " (healing,primal,vitality) When a fungus leshy dies, a burst of primal energy explodes from its body, restoring 2d8 Hit Points to each fungi creature in a 30-foot emanation.
+    desc: " (healing,primal,vitality) When a fungus leshy dies, a burst of primal energy explodes from its body, restoring 2d8 Hit Points to each fungi creature in a @Template[emanation|distance:30].
 This area is filled with fungi, becoming difficult terrain.\n\nIf the terrain is not a viable environment for this fungi, they wither after 24 hours."

 attacks:
   - name: ""